Please note that this documentation is for expert developers only. You will need to hire our developer if you need any help with this.

 Code Example

-The following code example shows how to update a user with minimum parameters using cURL:
+The following code example shows how to update a user profile using cURL:

 $post_arr = array(